arnavaidya/Yamagata21-XSS-Challenges-Solutions/README.md

 ## Stage #13 - #14

-These stages seem to work in older versions of Internet Explorer only and can be skipped by simply entering 'alert(document.domain)' in the Console in DevTools.
+I tried multiple solutions that are publically available through walkthroughs on Internet Explorer, but none of them seemed to work.
+This might be an issue regarding the version of Internet Explorer required to solve these stages.
+I skipped these and moved on to the 15th stage.

 ## Stage #15